fediverse-devnet/fedidevs.org/README.md

 $ cd fedidevs.org
 ```

 Note that the [theme](https://github.com/fediverse-devnet/fedidevs-hugo-theme.git) is a submodule, so you need to use `--recurse-submodules` to get it.
 If you do not, you'll likely see an error related to shortcode templates when you try to run the site.
+In this case, run `git submodule update --init --recursive` to synchronise the submodule content.

 Run: